 Sensory issues when in bed

-But it isn’t only when trying to sleep.
-I was once dating a girl and I remember she came over to watch a movie with me.
-I remember throughout the whole movie my body was screaming to move around, but we were cuddling so I couldn’t.
+It isn’t only when trying to sleep.
+I remember dating a girl and she came over to watch a movie with me.
+Throughout the whole movie my body was screaming to move around, but we were cuddling so I couldn’t.

-It felt like every spring on the sofa was digging into my body, every area of my skin felt like it was on fire.
+Every spring on the sofa was digging into my body, every area of my skin felt like it was on fire.
 I constantly needed to itch.
 I started to sweat, my heart-rate increased.

 Intrusive thoughts and anxiety

-Night-terrors and sleepwalking
+Night terrors and sleepwalking

 Understanding the root cause of the problems is key to improving sleep

-I now know that Tourette and sleep problems are linked, although it can be tricky unravelling the condition to find what aspects of the condition- or other conditions- are causing the problems in the first place.
+I now know that Tourette and sleep problems are linked, although it can be tricky unravelling the condition to find what aspects of it are causing the problems in the first place.